-One of the major issues seen in the community is not a lack of agencies but a lack of funding for the agencies.
-Building the capacity of local nonprofits has also become an important issue for the Urban County and other entitlement cities.
-The City of Turlock is trying to assist agencies with building capacity.
+One of the major issues seen in the community among the existing non-profit agencies is a lack of funding.
+Capacity building of local nonprofits has also become an important issue for the Stanislaus Urban County and other entitlement cities.
+The City of Turlock is working to assist agencies with capacity building.
 One of the methods the City of Turlock has used is acquiring properties that will be resold to non-profit agencies for affordable rental housing.
-The Urban County also has an excellent working relationship with both the cities of Turlock and Modesto, which are separate CDBG entitlement jurisdictions, to strategically prioritize projects and programs more efficiently and effectively for the region.
+The Stanislaus Urban County also has an excellent working relationship with both the cities of Turlock and Modesto, which are separate CDBG entitlement jurisdictions, to strategically prioritize projects and programs more efficiently and effectively for the region.